aparmendariz/mcf_docs/docs/source/user_guide/post_estimation_diagnostics.rst

     mcf_report = McfOptPolReport(mcf=my_mcf, outputfile='Modified-Causal-Forest_Report')
     mcf_report.report()

-If you wish to analyse the clusters yourself, you can access the cluster membership of each observation through the *iate_data_df* entry of the dictionary returned by the :py:method:`~mcf_functions.ModifiedCausalForest.analyse` method:
+If you wish to analyse the clusters yourself, you can access the cluster membership of each observation through the *iate_data_df* entry of the dictionary returned by the :py:meth:`~mcf_functions.ModifiedCausalForest.analyse` method:

 .. code-block:: python